 Prosecutions for fare evasion are on the increase.
-Such prosecutions are regularly brought by Railway companies from across the United Kingdom and Transport For London (including London Underground, London Overground and London Buses).
+Such prosecutions are regularly brought by Railway companies from across the United Kingdom.

 Criminal Prosecutions, until recently, have been relatively infrequent and in the majority of cases if someone had travelled without a valid ticket and there was an opportunity to buy one they would ordinarily have received a penalty fare or been issued with an Unpaid Fare Notice.

 However, Fare Evasion costs rail companies millions of pounds each year, and both the companies and government are determined to do something about it.
 Since the Joint Prosecuting Protocol (July 2015) prosecutors and rail companies view persistent fare evasion as fraud and prosecute accordingly.

 The prosecution authorities are also taking a more hard line approach to matters of fare evasion and prosecutions are routinely bought under the Regulation of Railways Act 1889 and the Fraud Act 2006.

 Prosecutions are brought if the prosecuting authorities suspect an individual of having deliberately avoided paying a fare.

 An individual might be accused of travelling with intent to avoid paying a fare if they: